-- Audit Fees were paid for professional services rendered by the external auditor for the audit of the GTAA's annual financial statements; consultations arising during the course of the audit or review; translation services; prospectus or other securities work, including due diligence, comforts and consents; the annual Canadian Public Accountability Board fee; and the review of the GTAA's interim financial statements. - 2.
-Audit-Related Fees were paid for consultations not arising as part of the audit or review.
-Audit-Related Fees were paid for professional services related to the 52-109 internal controls over financial reporting certification; GTAA's Ground Lease regulatory filing; the audit of the financial statements of the GTAA's pension plans, consultations on International Financial Reporting Standards 16 Transition Procedures; the audit of the Fire and Emergency Services Training Institute. - 3.
+- 1. Audit Fees were paid for professional services rendered by the external auditor for the audit of the GTAA's annual financial statements; consultations arising during the course of the audit or review; prospectus or other securities work, including due diligence, comforts and consents; the annual Canadian Public Accountability Board fee; and the review of the GTAA's interim financial statements. - Audit-Related Fees were paid for consultations not arising as part of the audit or review.
+Audit-Related Fees were paid for professional services related to the 52-109 internal controls over financial reporting certification; GTAA's Ground Lease regulatory filing; the audit of the financial statements of the GTAA's pension plans, and the audit of the Fire and Emergency Services Training Institute. - 3.
 Tax Fees were paid for professional services related to tax compliance and tax advice, including the filing of the GTAA's income tax returns.
 See "Non-Audit Services". - 4.
-All Other Fees were paid for professional services related to "Non-Audit Services" including Canada Emergency Wage Subsidy ("CEWS") calculation reviews. - 5.
-Fees for 2021 incorporate estimated costs, as final invoices have not yet been received, and exclude out-of-pocket disbursements. - 6.
-Fees for 2020 have been updated to incorporate final invoices received and exclude out-of-pocket disbursements.
+Fees for 2023 incorporate estimated costs, as final invoices have not yet been received, and exclude out-of-pocket disbursements. - 5.
+Fees for 2022 have been updated to incorporate final invoices received and exclude out-of-pocket disbursements.